-Strand Algorithmic Th nink and Programming

-Торіс Control Struct ures

-ATP.CS.4.a Crea sequences, even conditionals to so Expectations for Learning LEARNING PROGRESSION In grade 3, students built upon their skills and knowledge to create programs with more refined strategies, such as loops and conditionals, and considered the components of an event.
+Strand Algorithmic Think and Programming Торіс Control Stru ictures ATP.CS.4.a Creater using sequence and conditionals a problem. s, events, loops Expectations for Learning LEARNING PROGRESSION In grade 3, students built upon their skills and knowledge to create programs with more refined strategies, such as loops and conditionals, and considered the components of an event.
 In grade 4, students continue to refine their programming skills using established structures such as loops and conditionals.
 In grade 5, students will apply these new skills in increasingly complex ways and will continue to refine these to work towards programming efficiency.

-IMPORTANT CONCEPTS

-Loops are statements that repeat and make programming more efficient for the computer and the programmer Conditionals are typically in the form of "if/then" statements and enable the program to follow different paths Events are structures that programmers can use to explain how the program will react when the user interacts with it Proper sequencing of steps within the program ensures efficiency
+IMPORTANT CONCEPTS Loops are statements that repeat and make programming more efficient for the computer and the programmer.
+Conditionals are typically in the form of "if/then" statements and enable the program to follow different paths.
+Events are structures that programmers can use to explain how the program will react when the user interacts with it.
+Proper sequencing of steps within the program ensures efficiency.
+KEY SKILL/PROCEDURES Insert a loop in a program to avoid typing a command several times.
+Insert a conditional in a program to create several paths (if/then).
+Create an event in the format "When (action), then (result) occurs."
+Diagram the flow of a program to demonstrate the sequence of its events and products.
+Combine statements to make a length of code shorter (i.e. if/else/then).
+Content Elaborations CLARIFICATIONS Loops can occur in programming by having the robot or pen repeat a motion several times, such as going forward ten paces and then turning thirty degrees.

-KEY SKILL/PROCEDURES

-Insert a loop in a program in order to avoid typing a command several times Insert a conditional in a program to create several paths (if/then) Create an event in the format "When (action), then (result) occurs" Diagram the flow of a program to demonstrate the sequence of its events and products Combine statements to make length of code shorter (i.e. if/else/then)

-Content Elaborations

-CLARIFICATIONS

-Loops can occur in programming by having the robot or pen repeat a motion several times, such as going forward ten paces and then turning thirty degrees.
 In an algorithm, students can program to have a number added several times.

-Strand Algorithmic Think and Programming Торіс Control Struct ures Conditionals occur in a program by inserting a command to complete when a condition is met.
+Conditionals occur in a program by inserting a command to complete when a condition is met.
 For instance, if a condition states "If n=5," when the value n=5 is achieved, then the program will execute the command given.
-Events can be thought of as an action as a result of an action.
-Such as, "When I click the mouse, the image rotates."
-Sequencing of events and commands is an important part of programming when creating a program from scratch or remixing an existing one.
+Events can be thought of as an action because of an action.
+Such as, "When I click the mouse, the the image rotates."

+Strand Algorithmic Algorithmic Think and Programming Торіс Control Stru Control Structures Sequencing of events and commands is an important part of programming when creating a program from scratch or remixing an existing one.
 Students can diagram or describe the steps of a program using a flowchart or other graphic organizer.
 CONTENT FOCUS The focus is on students using a loop, conditional, and/or event.
 Students should also diagram or describe the flow of a program.
 The complexity of the loops, conditionals, events, and sequences continues to increase from the prior grade level.
 COMPUTER SCIENCE PRACTICES Practice 4.
 Developing and Using Abstractions 1.
 Extract common features from a set of interrelated processes or complex phenomena.